 Our lead product candidate, CMP-CPS-001, is designed to amplify CPS1 expression.
-As of September 4, 2024, we owned two U.S. non-provisional patent applications and fourteen foreign patent applications in Australia, Brazil, Canada, China, Eurasia, Europe, Israel, India, Japan, South Korea, Mexico, New Zealand, Singapore and South Africa relating to compositions of matter, including CMP-CPS-001, designed to amplify CPS1 expression, and methods of treating UCDs.
-Each of these patent applications are national or regional phase applications based on a PCT application filed in December 2022, and claiming priority to two separate U.S. provisional patent applications, the earliest of which was filed in December 2021.
-We expect patents issuing from or claiming priority to these patent applications, if any, to expire in 2042, excluding any patent term adjustments or extensions.
+As of June 5, 2024, we owned one pending PCT application relating to compositions of matter, including CMP-CPS-001, designed to amplify CPS1 expression, and methods of treating urea cycle disorders.
+We expect patents claiming priority to this patent application, if any, to expire in 2042, excluding any patent term adjustments or extensions.